 Barbara Becker lives in the San Francisco Bay Area and is a pianist, composer, and teacher.
 Her pedagogically sound works, with their evocative titles and exquisite harmonies, expose developing musicians of all ages and levels to the wonders of music.

 Lisa Shoemaker is a piano teacher, church musician, and composer.
 She holds a bachelor’s degree in music with a concentration in church music from Messiah College.
-She currently resides in Camp Hill, Pennsylvania with her husband, dog, and cat, and enjoys gardening, cooking, and learning homesteading skills.
+She currently resides in Boiling Springs, Pennsylvania with her husband and darling daughter.
+She also enjoys gardening, cooking, and learning homesteading skills.

 Robyn Fehrenbacher has enjoyed the journey of being a pianist for over four decades.
 She runs a successful piano studio in Brandon, Mississippi, where she loves composing music for her students.
 Robyn enjoys spending time with friends and family, including her husband and their four children.